How to Become a Registered Play Therapist

 Our play therapy program is innovative because it offers therapists and counselors a way to communicate with patients who may have a hard time verbalizing their thoughts and feelings.
 As a mental health professional, you know how true this can be, especially in a case of trauma or abuse.
 Play therapy can also be effectively applied with some teenagers and adults to promote healing, optimize learning and enhance relationships.

-There are a number of play therapy certification programs out there.
+There are a number of play therapy credential programs out there.
 How do I choose the right one for me?

-Of all the play therapy certification programs out there, Academy for Play Therapy Training is second to none.
+Of all the play therapy credential programs out there, Mary Ruth Cross at the Academy for Play Therapy Training is second to none.
 As we like to say, the journey for play therapy starts and continues here.
-We offer a comprehensive play therapy education, as well as continuing education credit opportunities to maintain your play therapy license.
+We offer a comprehensive play therapy education, as well as continuing education opportunities to maintain your play therapy credential.

 Academy for Play Therapy Training is passionate about mental health professionals who are dedicated to healing wounded children, teens, adults, couples and families.
 We are committed to supporting you so that you can fully support the needs of those you serve.

-Mary Ruth Cross and Leslie Baker have a combined 55 years of experience in the mental health field.
-For a full listing of their credentials and professional experience, visit http://www.trainingplaytherapy.com/about-us/.
+Mary Ruth Cross has 25+ years of experience in the mental health field.
+For a full listing of her credentials and professional experience, visit https://www.trainingplaytherapy.com/about-us/.